Pharmaceutical Benefits Scheme (PBS) Safety Net

 When you are close to reaching the PBS Safety Net threshold, ask your pharmacist about a PBS Safety Net card.
 With this card your PBS medicine is less expensive, or free, for the rest of the calendar year.

 If you choose a more expensive brand of medicine, you may need to pay more.
 The extra amount will not count towards your PBS Safety Net threshold.
 Talk to your pharmacist if you are unsure.

 If you go over the threshold before you get your PBS Safety Net card, you may get a refund.
 If this happens, ask your pharmacist for an official PBS refund receipt, not just a regular docket.

 To get a refund:

 - download and complete a Patient claim for refund Pharmaceutical Benefits Scheme (PBS) form

-- submit your completed form at your nearest Medicare Service Centre or post it to the address on the form
+- submit your completed form at a service centre or post it to the address on the form

 Recording your PBS medicines

 You need to keep a record of your PBS medicines on a Prescription Record Form.
 This form is available from your pharmacist.
 This form helps you keep a record of all your PBS medicines so you know when you have reached the PBS Safety Net threshold.

 If you go to the same pharmacist for all your PBS medicines, you can ask them to keep a computer record for you.

 If you have a family, ask your pharmacist about combining the amounts for all eligible family members.

 PBS Safety Net family

 If you combine your family’s PBS amounts you might reach the PBS Safety Net threshold sooner.
 You can then get a PBS Safety Net card from your pharmacist.